AY2526S1-CS2103T-F14b-3/tp/docs/DeveloperGuide.md

 ### Adding a student

-1. Adding a student while all persons are being shown
+1. Adding a student while all students are being shown

     1. Test case: `add n/John Doe p/12345678 l/3`<br>
        Expected: Student with specified name, phone number and level is added to the list.
-Details of the added contact shown in the status message.
+Details of the added student shown in the status message.

     1. Test case: `add n/John Doe p/12345678`<br>
        Expected: No student is added.
 Error details shown in the status message.
 Status bar remains the same.